santoshjoshi/camel-cxfrs-example/README.md

 Camel CXF Rest Example with JSON
 -----------------------------------------

-Thie example demonstrates the use of apache camel to invoke a CXFRS service which returns JSON data The Client consumes this JSON data and then stores it into a file in json format
+Thie example demonstrates the use of apache camel to invoke a CXFRS service which returns JSON data.
+The Client consumes this JSON data and then stores it into a file in json format

 ##### About The Example